DianZhang/missfish/README.md

 ## Dataset:
 Due to the limited space on Github, the subset annotated videos (45 videos, ~3G) are hosted on Google Drive [link] (https://drive.google.com/file/d/1SnWTu-3tgarfKXuq4vHjcjJZvHDUfi78/view?usp=sharing).

-Annotations are in [](data/annotations), currently the annotation is in MaskRCNN format.
+Annotations are in [data/annotations](data/annotations) folder, currently the annotation is in MaskRCNN format.

-Full video set (over 330k, historical and live videos) can be accessed at: [](https://smartbay.marine.ie/)
+Full video set (over 330k, historical and live videos) can be accessed at: https://smartbay.marine.ie/

-## Model
+## Method

 The Mask RCNN used in this work is based on matterport repo [link](https://github.com/matterport/Mask_RCNN)